-Once the crop schedule and operations has been completed click next at the top of the page which will advance the user to the Structural Conservation Practices page.
+Once the crop schedule and operations has been completed click Continue at the top of the page which will advance the user to the Structural Conservation Practices page.
 On this page users will indicate the structural conservation practices that are in place in the field.
-If no conservation practices are in place in the field, simply click Save and Continue at the bottom of the Conservation Practices page, which will return the user to the Management Scenario (Figure 11).
+The user can click Save within each option to save all practices that have been selected.
+If no conservation practices are in place in the field, simply click Save and Continue at the bottom of the Conservation Practices page, which will return the user to the Management Scenarios Page (Figure 11).
+Note: If any practices remain selected or deselected the Save and Continue button may save and overwrite any changes made by the user.

-Alternately, users may navigate directly to the Management Scenario page using the left-hand navigation links.
+Alternately, users may navigate directly to the Management Scenarios page using the left-hand navigation links.